 In modern times, we have two presidents that faced impeachment.
 William Clinton, our 42nd President, was impeached by the House of Representatives in 1998 for misleading a grand jury about his extramarital affair.
 He was charged with perjury and obstruction of justice.
 The Senate acquitted him of both charges.

-Most are aware of the events of Watergate and the subsequent cover up.
+Most are aware of Watergate and the subsequent cover up.
 Afterwards, Richard Nixon faced impeachment in 1974 for obstruction of justice, abuse of power, and contempt of congress.
-He was also accused of falsification of records related to bombing Cambodia and failure to pay taxes (The famous “I’m not a crook” was made after he released his taxes and is the reason why all presidents have released their taxes since).
+He was also accused of falsification of records related to bombing Cambodia and failure to pay taxes (The famous “I’m not a crook” line came when he released his taxes.
+Because of this, all presidents have shown their taxes since then).
 Nixon resigned from office prior to the impeachment process taking place, and his successor, Gerald Ford, pardoned him for his crimes.

 Impeachment’s Risk to the Current Stock Market

 How the stock market reacted to previous impeachment proceedings can provide some insight into how our investment portfolios might react.
 To begin with, we need to look at where our markets currently stand.
-The U.S. stock market is in the second longest bull run, and we have seen tremendous growth since the presidential election.
-While this growth cannot be attributed directly to an incoming president, it can be linked to positive beliefs about the future of the economy.
+The U.S. stock market is in the second longest bull run.
+We have also seen tremendous growth since the election.
+While this growth cannot be attributed directly to the incoming president, it can be linked to the positive economic views from investors.

 After President Trump was elected, the stock market rose a respectable 6%.
 Since President Trump’s inauguration, the market has continued to rise.
 His first 100 days in office saw a 5.5% increase for the stock market.
 That performance puts market growth behind only President Kennedy and President Bush.
 This growth is in spite of the fact that most of his 100 day promises remained unfulfilled.
-Some of the rise is attributed to investors pricing in massive tax cuts, though the market is fundamentally strong.
+Some of the rise can be attributed to investors pricing in a massive tax cuts.
+This is on top of a fundamentally strong stock market.

 It’s not just investors that are losing patience with the White House.
 Over 80% of financial advisors supported Trump during the election, yet only 43% of them thought the President’s first 100 days were a success.
 Again, this could be a short-term trend, but it appears that confidence is eroding.
-Further loss of in the belief the President can move his agenda forward poses the greatest risk to the stock market right now.
+Further loss of in the belief the President can move his agenda forward poses the greatest risk to the stock market in the near future.

 In December of 2016, it was estimated that the impact of the tax cuts President Trump promised to deliver would increase the value of the stock market between 7% and 12%.
 The market reacted accordingly, and we have already seen a corresponding rise in value.
 When a one page tax plan was finally unveiled in late April, the market barely responded.
 One would have expected a more detailed plan to drive the market growth further, but this also points to the possibility that there is no more growth to be made.

-This President has been sidelined by an unusual amount problems, with most being of his own creation.
-By firing the FBI director this week, the consensus is that the President has put his agenda at risk.
+This President has been sidelined by an unusual amount problems that are of his own creation.
+By firing the FBI director this week, consensus is that the President has put his agenda at risk.
 If that is the case, tax reform is dead.
-A correction of 10% or more is likely if that were to happen.
-However, that would simply put us right back to where the market started.
+A correction of 10% or more is likely if the market feels that tax cuts and deregulation are no longer possible.
+This would simply put us right back to where the market started, howver.
 Is there a danger that the impeachment of President Trump could cause additional harm to the stock market?
 History can provide some answers.